startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         where w is an ancestor of u and there is a back edge from some descendant of u to w.

-2.39) Articulation points and Biconnected graphs:
-    In graph theory, a biconnected component (sometimes known as a 2-connected component) is a maximal biconnected subgraph.
-Any connected graph decomposes into a tree of biconnected components called the block-cut tree of the graph.
-    The blocks are attached to each other at shared vertices called cut vertices or articulation points.
-Specifically, a cut vertex is any vertex whose removal increases the number of connected components.

-    biconnected graph -> if any one vertex were to be removed, the graph will remain connected.
-    Therefore a biconnected graph has no articulation vertices.

-    We obviously need two passes.
-In the first pass, we want to figure out which vertex we can see from each vertex through back edges, if any.
-    In the second pass we want to visit vertices in the opposite direction and collect the minimum bi-component ID (i.e. earliest ancestor accessible from any descendants).

-    AP Pseudocode:

-    time = 0
-    visited[i] = false for all i
-    GetArticulationPoints(u)
-        visited[u] = true
-        u.st = time++
-        u.low = u.st    //keeps track of highest ancestor reachable from any descendants dfsChild = 0    //needed because if no child then removing this node doesn't decompose graph for each ni in adj[i]
-            if not visited[ni]
-                GetArticulationPoints(ni)
-                ++dfsChild
-                parents[ni] = u
-                u.low = Min(u.low, ni.low)  //while coming back up, get the lowest reachable ancestor from descendants else if ni <> parent[u] //while going down, note down the back edges u.low = Min(u.low, ni.st)

-        //For dfs root node, we can't mark it as articulation point because
-        //disconnecting it may not decompose graph.
-So we have extra check just for root node. if (u.low = u.st and dfsChild > 0 and parent[u] != null) or (parent[u] = null and dfsChild > 1)
-            Output u as articulation point
-            Output edges of u with v.low >= u.low as bridges Output u.low as bicomponent ID

 2.4) CUT VERTEX AKA ARTICULATION POINT finding:
         u --> The vertex to be visited next